 Since 1999, Daisy Feidt has led Access Living through multiple strategic planning efforts and has managed both development and program operations activities.
 Daisy serves as Vice President of Board of Directors for the Business and Professional People for the Public Interest.
 She also serves on the Board of Directors for the Illinois Network of Centers for Independent Living.
 Daisy is Leadership Greater Chicago Fellow (2007) and holds a B.A. in Psychology from Lawrence University.

-In addition to heading Access Living, one of the nation’s leading disability rights organizations and center for independent living serving Chicago, Bristo served as the Presidentially-appointed chairperson of the National Council on Disability from 1994-2002.
+Marca Bristo was the Founder, President, and Chief Executive Officer of Access Living.
+In addition to heading Access Living, one of the nation’s leading disability rights organizations and centers for independent living serving Chicago, Marca Bristo served as the Presidentially-appointed chairperson of the National Council on Disability from 1994-2002.
 As the former president of the National Council on Independent Living, she worked with the broader civil rights community on the Civil Rights Restoration Act of 1987, the Fair Housing Amendments Act of 1988, and the Americans with Disabilities Act.
 She is the most recent emeritus President of the United States International Council on Disabilities, a member of Human Rights Watch Disability Advisory Committee, and the co-chair for the ADA 25 Chicago Steering Committee.

 Bristo received the Distinguished Service Award of the President of the United States for her role in the creation and passage of the Americans with Disabilities Act (ADA).
 She was named a Henry B. Betts Laureate for significantly improving the quality of life for people with disabilities, and earned the 1993 United Way of Chicago Executive of the Year Award.
 She was also was named by Crain’s Chicago Business as one of Chicago’s 100 Most Influential Women, the Chicago Sun-Times list of 100 Most Powerful Women, and named 2007 Chicagoan of the Year, by Chicago Magazine and has received numerous other awards and honors.